 WHY USE SHEPHERDS?

 The Bible teaches that the coming of the Messiah or the Christ was the most important event in human history.
 Prophets predicted the event for centuries and intellectuals were able to determine where and from whom the king of the Jews would come.
-Yet, when he came, he did not fit into their framework (Jn.7: 52).
+Yet, when he came, he did not fit into their framework (John 7:52).
 The theological intelligentsia had decided what the Messiah would do.
 Primarily, he would endorse their policies.
 The truth was and still is that the Messiah does not fit into a box designed by humans.
 Human intentions at best do not advance the intentions of Christ.
-God did not trust the brightest minds then and it is doubtful He can today (I Cor.1: 20-31; 2: 6-10).
+God did not trust the brightest minds then and it is doubtful He can today (I Corinthians 1:20-31; 2:6-10).
 Just think what we have done with Christmas?
 Now, even Santa has to give way to Frosty the Snowman.

 During the birth of Jesus, God sent an angel and a choir to shepherds that lived with their sheep.
 These were not people that Western theologians have depicted as simplistic and ignorant.
 Rather, these were individuals, people trusted with their possessions.
 I have seen such trusted servants in Europe during a time when we were bordering on starvation.
 They laid their life on the line for their sheep.
 Sheep are absolutely defenseless animals.
 Like David, before he became king, fought off lions and thieves.
 These were rugged individuals that defied the elements of nature.
 Their code of ethics was trust.
 The fact that God called on shepherds to spread the good news is evidence that He too trusted these shepherds.